emlid/navio2-docs/docs/Navio-dev/ros.md

 **ROS**

-Our Raspbian images comes with preinstalled ROS.
+Emlid Raspbian images comes with preinstalled ROS.

 #### What is ROS?

-It's an endeavour by hundreds of roboticists around the globe to make a developing of new robots easier.
+Robot Operating System is an endeavour by thousends of roboticists around the globe to make a developing of new robots easier.
+ROS is open source and includes ton of useful tools and that is making developing process more efficient.
+The idea is that you don't have to redesign the wheel to make a car.
+Someone else has already done that, and they've probably done it better than you, so you can focus your energy on specific part you want to build.
-You can look it more thouroughly here[]()
+You can look more thouroughly on [ROS wiki](http://wiki.ros.org/) to get a better understanding of its concepts.
-/* copy-paste why ros is so cool */

 ### How to get your hands on?

 #### ROS setup

 ROS need a little setup.
-Namely this boils down to [sourcing](http://superuser.com/questions/176783/what-is-the-difference-between-executing-a-bash-script-and-sourcing-a-bash-scrip) a special script provided in /opt/ros/<distribution>
+Namely this boils down to [sourcing](http://superuser.com/questions/176783/what-is-the-difference-between-executing-a-bash-script-and-sourcing-a-bash-scrip) a special script provided in /opt/:

-Make bash execute a ROS setup on every login by appending the line below to the end of your ```bashrc``` like this

 ```
 pi@navio: ~ $ echo "source /opt/ros/indigo/setup.bash" >> ~/.bashrc
 ```
+A command above will make bash execute a ROS setup on every login by appending the line to the end of your ```bashrc```.

 #### Introduction to tmux
 You'll need to ```ssh``` into your Raspberry Pi using several terminals simultenously.
 That's why we recommend using a *terminal multiplexer* like [tmux](https://tmux.github.io/).